podium/podium-charts/src/stories/TableHelpers/DefaultNotes.md

 	review: 5
 }]
 ```
-Let's say you'd would like to have the cell Display the first and last names on a separate line inside the same cell, you would start by building a component that looks something like this:
+Let's say you would like to have the cell Display the first and last names on a separate line inside the same cell, you would start by building a component that looks something like this:

 ```jsx
 const ContactNameDisplayCell = ({ rowData }) => (